Gary Ilman: 1964 Olympics

 Ilman represented the United States at the 1964 Summer Olympics in Tokyo, Japan, where he won gold medals as a member of the first-place U.S. teams in the men's 4×100-meter freestyle relay and men's 4×200-meter freestyle relay.
 In both freestyle relay events, Ilman and his American teammates broke existing world records.
 Steve Clark, Mike Austin, Ilman and Don Schollander set a new world record of 3:33.2 in the 4×100; then Clark, Roy Saari, Ilman and Schollander set a new world mark of 7:52.1 in the 4×200.

 In individual competition, he finished fourth in the 100-metre freestyle event final.
 In a controversial outcome, both Ilman and German swimmer Hans-Joachim Klein were officially timed at 54.0 seconds (to 1/10 of a second), and were still tied at 54.00 (to 1/100 of a second) using the new unofficial electronic timing, but the judges on their own initiative awarded the bronze medal solely to Klein on the basis of the unofficial electronic time taken to 1/1,000 of a second.

 1965 Universiade

 Ilman finished his international swimming career at the 1965 World University Games in Budapest, Hungary, where he won a pair of gold medals as a member of the winning U.S. relay teams in the 4×100-metre and 4×200-metre freestyle relay events, and a bronze medal in the 100-metre freestyle.

 He later served as a coach, with the Montréal Athletic Club, and as an assistant coach at the University of Alabama.
 He served as head coach at Colorado State.
 In 1981, looking for a different professional challenge, he left coaching to enter the electronics industry.

+Death

 Ilman died on August 16, 2014, at the age of 71.